Playing Career : 1936 - 1946

 Price wore guernsey number 33 when he made his senior debut as 19th man against North Melbourne at the Arden Street oval in June 1936.
 On a forgettable day for the Blues, the Shinboners took out the game by 19 points.
 Mick was dropped for the next two matches, then recalled to the bench when Carlton met South Melbourne in round 11 at the Lake Oval in mid-July.
 In a memorable game, ‘Soapy’ Vallence kicked eight goals at full-forward for Carlton – and we still lost by seven points!

 Those were Prices’ only appearances in his debut year.
 In 1937 he switched to guernsey 30 and began to get more opportunities – although he faced strong competition from the likes of his captain; Ansell Clarke, Ron Cooper, and Jack Hale.
+In 1937, Albert Price would tie for second in the Gardiner Medal which was the Competition's Reserve Grade Best and Fairest.
 However, it was the appointment of former South Melbourne Premiership ruckman Brighton Diggins as captain-coach of Carlton in 1938 that really launched Mick Price’s career.

 A shrewd tactician and motivator, Diggins appreciated Price’s honesty of effort.
 Mick may have been just 170 centimetres tall and 70 kilograms, but he gave his all every time he pulled on the navy blue.
 Brave, and an often-deadly snapshot at goal, his emergence as a regular in the Carlton line-up was one of the factors in the Blues big improvement to finish on top of the ladder in ’38.
 In the second Semi Final against Geelong, Price shared the roving with Hale and kicked three opportunist goals in Carlton’s 32-point win.
 Two weeks later, he filled a very different role when Carlton faced Collingwood for the flag.